 – Antiemetic (dopamine antagonist)

-– Prevention or symptomatic treatment of nausea and vomiting in adults
+– Symptomatic treatment of nausea and vomiting in adults

 Contra-indications, adverse effects, precautions